irshaddjustified/feedback-genie/SETUP.md

 ### Common Issues

-**1. Database Connection Error**
+**1. Firebase Connection Error**
 ```
-Error: Can't reach database server
+Error: Firebase configuration not found
 ```
-- For SQLite: Ensure the prisma directory exists
-- Run `npx prisma db push` to create the database
+- Ensure all Firebase environment variables are set in `.env.local`
-- Check file permissions in the project directory
+- Check that your Firebase project has Firestore enabled
+- Verify your Firebase project ID and API keys are correct

 **2. Missing Dependencies Error**
 ```
-Module not found: Can't resolve '@trpc/next'
+Module not found: Can't resolve 'firebase/app'
 ```
 - Run `npm install` to ensure all packages are installed
 - Clear `node_modules` and run `npm install` again

-**3. Prisma Generation Error**
+**3. API Route Error**
 ```
-Environment variable not found: DATABASE_URL
+Error: 500 Internal Server Error
 ```
-- For SQLite: No environment variable needed
+- Check that Firebase is properly initialized in `lib/firebase.ts`
-- Ensure `prisma/schema.prisma` has correct datasource configuration
+- Ensure your Firebase project has the correct security rules
-- Run `npx prisma generate` to create the client
+- Check browser console and server logs for detailed error messages

 **4. Build Errors**
 ```
 Type error: Cannot find module
 ```
-- Run `npx prisma generate` to generate types
-- Check that all imports are correct
+- Check that all imports are correct, especially after migration from tRPC
+- Run `npm run type-check` to identify TypeScript issues
+- Ensure Firebase types are properly installed

 ### Getting Help

 1. **Check logs**: Console and terminal output
-2. **Database issues**: Use `npm run db:studio` to inspect data
+2. **Database issues**: Use Firebase Console to inspect Firestore data
 3. **Type errors**: Run `npm run type-check`
-4. **Environment**: Verify all required variables are set
+4. **Environment**: Verify all Firebase variables are set in `.env.local`

 ### Reset Everything